makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

       * [ ] IF present in `dss-interfaces` but TOFIX
       * [ ] IF only a few function interfaces are needed
   * [ ] Consider Turn Office Hours On
-    * [ ] Check spell actions (eg. Onboarding, Liquidation Adjustments, New DSS Modules, ...)
+    * [ ] Check spell actions (e.g. Onboarding, Liquidation Adjustments, New DSS Modules, ...)
     * [ ] Note: office hours are on by default if the modifier `officeHours` is not overridden
   * [ ] Deploy New Join, Clip and Calc (Onboarding)
     * [ ] `Join` (check which one is required)